Mushymato/MiscMapActionsProperties/README.md

     1. Place the renovation below a row of tiles that have `WallID`, and make sure `FloorID` matches the room it is in.
     2. Completely remove `FloorID` and all the wall/floor tiles from `FarmHouse_Crib_0` and `FarmHouse_Crib_1`
 - For option 2, there are sample edited crib tmx that can be used for your own mods in `[CP] MMAP Examples/assets/` (`FarmHouse_Crib_0.tmx` and `FarmHouse_Crib_1.tmx`)

+#### mushymato.MMAP_NightTime* \<time\>

+There are 3 similar map properties for setting phases of day transitioning to night.
+1. mushymato.MMAP_NightTimeStarting
+2. mushymato.MMAP_NightTimeModerate
+3. mushymato.MMAP_NightTimeTruly

+- All 3 of these take time in the typical military time format (0600) used by many SDV things.
+- The vanilla values are
+    - starting: 1800 spring summer island, 1700 fall, 1500 winter
+    - moderate: halfway between starting and truly
+    - truly: starting + 200

 ### Data/Buildings Metadata